Cheapest non-owner car insurance companies in North Dakota

 State Farm

-Another excellent choice for non-owner car insurance in North Dakota is State Farm.
-Average rates are $109 annually.
-State Farm has an AM Best rating of A++ and an NAIC complaint ratio of 0.7.
+State Farm is also a great choice for non-owner car insurance in North Dakota, offering coverage at an average annual rate of $109.
+It has earned an AM Best rating of A++ and maintains a low NAIC complaint ratio of 0.7.

 GEICO